How does knowing your HIV status help you control your life?

-HIV can be a manageable disease and not a death sentence.
+HIV is a manageable disease and not a death sentence.
 Know your status.

 Once people recognise that being diagnosed HIV-positive is no longer a death sentence it makes it worthwhile to know their status, says Ross Beerman, MD of AllLife.

 “There’s no incentive to find out you’re HIV-positive if you think there’s nothing you can do about it.
 But if you’re on a path that shows you that it is a chronic manageable disease, that’s a totally different reason to get tested.
 And if you do the right things you can live a very long time.”

 “They also tend to withdraw from the economy and not invest in any long-term projects while they wait to die.
 However, once they understand that they are not terminal but have a chronic manageable disease it changes their entire behaviour and allows them to participate in things that the rest of the population takes for granted.”

 “When I’m sitting with dinner guests and they ask me about what we do, they are always surprised when I say: if you were a 35-year old man and contracted HIV today, you could expect to live for another 35 years.”

 In an effort to turn the tide in the battle against HIV Former President Jacob Zuma launched an ambitious HIV counselling and testing (HCT) campaign during the early 2000s,that aimed to test 15-million people between May 2010 and June 2011.
 Reports indicate that the campaign was largely successful, with 14,7-million people being tested in just over a year.

 Rodney Cowlin, MD of Aid for AIDS, says the key to the successful management of HIV/AIDS lies in the relationship between treatment support counsellors and the patient: “If the relationship is trusting and the patient is able to relate to the counselling experience and then understand the importance of treatment adherence, that’s half the battle won.”